 Member state initiatives and taxation policies have helped to create the first necessary market pulls and will need to remain strong in the coming years to provide the right stimulus.
 However, any fleet strategy will need to take both public and private charging infrastructure into consideration.
 So, let’s talk about infrastructure.

-Recent research shows that we need to move beyond the Green Deal’s target of reaching one million public charging points by 2025.
-To keep up with the Deal’s ambitions, we need closer to 1.3 million, and then another three million charging points to accommodate the 44 million EVs projected to be on Europe’s roads by the end of this decade.
+Recent research shows that we need to move beyond the Green Deal’s target of reaching one million public charging ports by 2025.
+To keep up with the Deal’s ambitions, we need closer to 1.3 million, and then another three million charging ports to accommodate the 44 million EVs projected to be on Europe’s roads by the end of this decade.
 In short, it’s critical that 2020 is the year that the supply of EV chargers in the EU begins to increase in line with the upcoming surge of EV ownership.

 Policy makers should be nudging those with ideal locations for public charging stations—such as shops, petrol stations, and leisure facilities—to make use of their spaces.
 However, with more than 80 percent of charging currently taking place at home or at work, the public offering is just a fraction of the total number of chargers needed.